fabiangothman/PHP/restaurant_api/README.md

 # Restaurant API
 Hello, this project contains an API built based on Laravel8 to manage the main services in a restaurant.
-This is a test app so we're going to use it like a small personal computer located app.
+This is a test app so we're going to use it like a small personal windows-computer located app.

 ## First steps
 - We need to setup a local environment to run this app, so to make it faster, let's install the PHP8 XAMPP version.